 Environmental Verifiers must demonstrate compliance with the requirements of Regulation (EC) No 1221/2009 for accreditation purposes.

-Likewise, all ENAC documentation relative to accreditation criteria and procedures for Environmental Verifiers is available in the DOCUMENTS section.
+Likewise, all ENAC documentation relative to accreditation criteria and procedures for Environmental Verifiers is available in the section.